sheki/parse-blog/content/post/about_croatia.md

 They settled in San Pedro in California, as fisherman.

 We saw a church called "Our Lady of the Pirates".
+{{< instagram B2EQVargaUn >}}

 I am not sure if something was lost in translation.
 Surprisingly during WWII,a remarkable Canadian captain supplied the Yugoslav partisans by pirating German supply ships.
 The captain attributed a good part of his success to the blood-curdling threats uttered by the Yugoslav